PlexSheep/SREMP/docs/specification.md

 Username := String(1..=40)
 ```

 The public key serves as the canonical identifier for routing purposes and cannot be changed without creating an entirely new identity.
-The username provides human-readable identification, and the version field enables future identity format evolution.
-Extensions allow future platform versions to include additional metadata such as profile pictures.
+The username provides human-readable identification.
+Extensions allow us to include additional metadata such as profile pictures.

 A Username should be a UTF-8 String with 1 to 40 characters.